mrpolla/awo-dssg-murilo/scripts/consolidate_lists/readme.md

 ## Privacy

-Outputs may include _single values_ (unique names, addresses).
-Share only within approved groups and follow your data-sharing rules.
+**Privacy note (Datenschutz):** the outputs may include _single values_ from the sources (e.g., unique names/addresses).
+Do not publish raw outputs without checking data-sharing permissions.